Getting headaches? Here’s what you need to know about eye strain

 If you suffer from an eye condition, like short-sightedness or long-sightedness, you could be even more likely to experience eye strain, so it’s important to visit your optometrist for an eye exam.
 Kris recommends that you’re tested at least every two years and more regularly if you notice any problems with your vision.

 Whether you use your device for work, rest or play (or all of the above), it’s important to make sure you’re being ‘screen safe’.
-If you’re concerned about your eye health, book an appointment online at one of the nib Eye Care Centres1 located across Sydney, Newcastle, Melbourne, Brisbane and Canberra.
+If you’re concerned about your eye health, you can visit nib First Choice Optical network to help you to search for local optometrists; it's our community of specially selected health providers, who have promised they will deliver quality care and value for money.

 1nib Eye Care Centres and the nib Eye Care website are owned and operated by The Optical Company (NSW) Pty Ltd ABN 32 153 741 970